marcpt98/Fight-club/README.md

 Collisions added to both players and to hadouken.

 ## 0.5
-Added new character spritesheet and background Implemented gamepad state machine
+Added new character spritesheet and background.

-Added some SFX from moves and
+Implemented gamepad state machine.

-solving esc bug
+Added some SFX from moves and solving esc bug.

 ## 0.65

 Added basic movements with gamepad.
 Only SFX from moves.

 Pivot for animations added.

 ## 1.0
 All SFX added.

 King spritesheed 1 and 2 reimplemented.

 All animations implemented.

 Character selection added.

 King vs king added.

 Round system implemented.

 Combos implemented.

 Block animation implemented.

 All UI system added, with health bars, stamine and scoreboard working.

 Scene win implemented with score working, and it changes depending on the winner.

 Crashing between rounds bug solved.

 # Links